 Learning how to read and write Baybayin may seem daunting at first, but with some practice, patience and effort, it will soon become second nature to you.
 Baybayin is far from going mainstream, but by learning and studying it, you help to preserve a piece of ancient Filipino culture and history.
-Plus, your knowledge will definitely come handy when you need to interpret Baybayin text, make decorative designs, or simply impress your friends.
+Plus, your knowledge will definitely come handy when you need to interpret Baybayin text, to make decorative designs, or to simply impress your friends.

 We hope that our guide is a big help in your desire to learn the traditional Filipino writing system.
 Feel free to share this article with your friends who might also be interested to learn Baybayin.